 “Apparent losses” means losses in customer consumption attributed to inaccuracies associated with customer metering, systematic data handling errors, plus unauthorized consumption (theft or illegal use of water), the type of inaccuracies associated with customer metering and billing inaccuracies, in addition to water loss to theft, as reported in the annual audit as “apparent losses.”

-"Appurtenances” are valves (e.g., isolation, automatic control, and air), fire hydrants, meters, and any other asset associated with the water distribution and transmission network that are additional to the pipe assets themselves.
+"Appurtenances” are valves (for example, isolation, automatic control, and air), fire hydrants, meters, and any other asset associated with the water distribution and transmission network that are additional to the pipe assets themselves.
 Leaks on appurtenances may be accounted for in the “mains” or “laterals and service lines” categories, as long as the accounting stays consistent.

 “Average annual rise in price of water” means the average expected increase in water price in real (inflation-adjusted) terms, over the lifetime of the model, expressed as a percent.
 Unless a supplier uses its own value in accordance with section 984(b)(1), the default value shall be 4.2 percent.